Cell Ranger ATAC6.4 (latest), printed on 03/24/2023

 With the Significant Features tool, you can compute distinguishing motifs, individual peaks, or promoter sums between currently selected clusters.

 The tool computes significant features by one of two ways, selectable via the Significant Feature Comparison selector:

 The Feature Type selector allows you to select between available feature types.
 You can only look at one feature type at a time, as the sSEQ significant feature calculation relies on a common denominator of feature counts; there are different total sums across the dataset for peaks, promoter sums, and motifs.

-Once the calculation completes, you see the most significantly enriched promoter sums for the B cell group, with accompanying log2 fold change against the other cells, sorted by p-value:
+Once the calculation completes, you see the most significantly enriched promoter sums for the first cell type, with accompanying log2 fold change against the other cells, sorted by p-value:

 By default, the most comparatively enriched motifs, peaks or promoter sums will be calculated, though that is configurable through the Feature Table Options menu, accessible on the feature table's menu bar.